New Residence Hall

 This is phase one of the Hamilton and Walton Hall Transformation Project is underway.
 This affirms University Housing’s commitment to creating dynamic living and learning spaces.
 Learn more about the project and construction updates.

 Student residences will be on the third through seventh floors.
-Room types include doubles, triples, and a limited amount of singles.
+Room types include doubles, large triples, and a limited amount of singles.
 Every room will have a bathroom.

 Beds: twin extra long 36" × 80"